Michigan Pesticide Applicator Core Review Sessions, RUP credits and testing for winter 2024 through spring 2025

 - A microphone

-- A quite clean/clear space
+- A quiet clean/clear space

 MDARD recommends logging into the system and accessing the exam at least 30 minutes before the scheduled start time.
 View a training video that walks you through the exam process.